-AUX button
+AUX (auxiliary) button

 Place the ignition switch in the ON or ACC position and press the AUX button to switch to the USB input mode.
-If another audio source is playing and a USB memory device is inserted, press the AUX button until the center display changes to the USB memory mode.
+If another audio source is playing and a USB connection port device is inserted, press the AUX button until the center display changes to the USB memory mode.